 Ordering Online Is Cold and Impersonal

 While it may seem that person-to-person sales paves the way for deeper relationships, this is not always the case.
-This is especially true when it comes to millennials and Gen X buyers, who are used to straightforward digital purchasing processes.
+This is especially true when it comes to millennials and Gen X buyers, who may be used to straightforward digital purchasing processes.

 You Cannot Customize Orders With an eCommerce Solution